 This is a flexible funnel that allows you to basically pee like a dude.
 I bought a GoGirl a few years ago and thought it was well designed, but I rarely feel a need for it on outdoor adventures and therefore it’s failed to find a regular place in my bag of tricks.

 However, some women swear by them.
-Outdoor blogger Meg of Fox in the Forest has an awesome pee funnel overview right here, including some crucial tips on how to use it (it’s definitely possible to get it wrong, with unfortunate results).
+See this pee funnel review for some crucial tips on how to use it (it’s definitely possible to get it wrong, with unfortunate results).
 I can imagine it being super useful if you do a lot of rock and alpine climbing trips.

 The only time I use my GoGirl these days?
 Peeing into a bottle.
 Don’t judge.
 When you’re waiting out a dust storm in a yurt at Burning Man, a snowstorm in your tent on an alpine climb, or a night of stealth sleeping in your car in an urban area, you’ll understand.